 Bio and Research Interests

-Dr. Stanley is a pediatric endocrinologist at Massachusetts General Hospital and an associate professor of pediatrics at Harvard Medical School.
-Dr. Stanley’s research centers on better understanding hormonal, metabolic and body composition abnormalities in obesity and HIV-infection, as well as metabolic and hormonal underpinnings of nonalcoholic fatty liver disease (NAFLD).
-She also has a strong interest in characterizing the endocrine and metabolic characteristics of individuals with Williams Syndrome.
-She has published important work on effects of growth hormone releasing analogue to reduce ectopic fat deposition in the visceral adipose depot and in the liver.
+Takara Stanley, MD, is a pediatric endocrinologist at Massachusetts General Hospital and an associate professor of pediatrics at Harvard Medical School.
+Dr. Stanley’s research centers on better understanding hormonal, metabolic and body composition abnormalities in obesity, and HIV-infection, as well as metabolic and hormonal underpinnings of nonalcoholic fatty liver disease (NAFLD).
+She also has a strong interest in pediatric obesity, clinical outcomes of current therapies, and risk factors for the development of type 2 diabetes in youth.
+She has published on effects of growth hormone releasing analogue to reduce ectopic fat deposition in the visceral adipose depot and in the liver.
 She is principal investigator of an NIH R01-funded project further exploring this theme.
 Her work has been published in JAMA, Lancet HIV, Clinical Infectious Diseases, the Journal of Clinical Endocrinology and Metabolism, Obesity and Clinical Endocrinology.
-Dr. Stanley serves as program director of Mass General's Pediatric Endocrinology Fellowship.
-Additionally, through the Nutrition Obesity Research Center at Harvard, Dr. Stanley serves as director of the Pilot and Feasibility Program, co-director of the Diversity Scholars Program and a member of the Executive Committee.
+Dr. Stanley has a strong interest in education and mentorship, and works on two programs to improve mentorship and career development for early career researchers from underrepresented backgrounds.
+Additionally, through the Nutrition Obesity Research Center at Harvard, Dr. Stanley serves as director of the Pilot and Feasibility Program and Associate Director for Junior Faculty Development and Mentorship.

 Current Research Studies: